ValasekMaros/DP/server/README.md

-This folder is for code for Server, right now for Raspberry Pi 4B
+This folder is for Server side, right now for Raspberry Pi 4B with Ubuntu 22.04